pastagang/pastagang/README.md

   - should run faster!
 - [flok.cc/s/pastagang](https://flok.cc/s/pastagang)
   - the raw flok room
-  - warning! not sandboxed, so strangers run code on your computer
+  - warning! not sandboxed, so strangers can run code on your computer

 ## creations